nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >- A session with a unique identifier of `[SESSION_ID]` has to exist before it can be removed.
 >
 > **⚠️Warning:**
-> - This action is irreversible, once the command has been entered, the session would be immediately deleted.
+> - This action is irreversible.
+The session is deleted immediately after entering this command.

 <br>